 According to the General Equal Treatment Act (AGG) women and men are considered to be equal in Germany.
 But even though a large percentage of women have the same or higher education and qualifications, they are still very few women on the executive floors in Germany.

 The situation is the same in the political sphere: here, too, women are under-represented.
-Although Germany has a female Chancellor (Angela Merkel), the share of women in politicical sphere in general and especially at the local level is still lower than that of men.
+Although Germany had a female Chancellor (Angela Merkel) for 16 years, the share of women in politicical sphere in general and especially at the local level is still lower than that of men.
 German parties have different approaches toward the topic of women's quota.
 Some parties have fixed quotas; others do not.
 Overall, however, the political sphere endeavours to promote women and their participation in social and economic life.